dpenkler/hp9816emu/README.md

 ## Resources

-For history, documentation and software for the 9816 see the wonderful [site](http://www.hpmuseum.net/display_item.php?hw=4) maintained by the wizards of Oz.
+For history, documentation and software for the 9816 see the wonderful [HP Comupter Museum](http://www.hpmuseum.net/display_item.php?hw=4) maintained by the wizards of Oz.

 ## Issues and enhancement requests